feng-li/movingknots/README.md

 The moving knots model requires intensive matrix operations and one may compile R and link with fast BLAS library whenever possible.

 Run the code
 ------------

 Please take a look at the `example` folder which contains a few setup templates for configuring the model.
+There are two ways to run the code

+* Run inside R

   You only need to use the `source` function to source the setup template and it will run automatically and the summary of the results will be printed on the R console.

+* Run with Rscript

+  You need make sure the script is executable

+    chmod +x

+  And then just execute it like other bash script

+    ./rajan_example.R

 Help and bug reports
 --------------------